-Before we can initiate clinical trials in the United States for any of our product and development candidates, we must submit the results of preclinical testing to the FDA along with other information, including information about product candidate chemistry, manufacturing and controls and our proposed clinical trial protocol, as part of an IND application.
-In addition, we may rely in part on preclinical, clinical and quality data generated by clinical research organizations ("CROs") and other third parties for regulatory submissions for our product candidates.
+Before we can initiate clinical trials in the United States or in foreign countries for any of our product and development candidates, we must submit the results of preclinical testing to the FDA or foreign regulatory authorities along with other information, including information about product candidate chemistry, manufacturing and controls and our proposed clinical trial protocol, as part of an IND or similar application.
+In addition, we may rely in part on preclinical, clinical and quality data generated by CROs and other third parties for regulatory submissions for our product candidates.
 If these third parties do not make timely regulatory submissions for our product candidates, it will delay our plans for our clinical trials.
-If those third parties do not make this data available to us, we will likely have to develop all necessary preclinical and clinical data on our own, which will lead to significant delays and increase development costs of the product candidate.
-In addition, the FDA may require us to conduct additional preclinical testing for any product candidate before it allows us to initiate clinical testing under any IND, which may lead to additional delays and increase the costs of our preclinical development.
+If those third parties do not make this data available to us, we will likely have to develop all necessary preclinical and clinical data on our own, which will lead to significant delays and increase development costs of the product candidate before it allows us to initiate clinical testing under any IND or similar, which may lead to additional delays and increase the costs of our preclinical development.
 Delays in the completion of our planned clinical trials for product candidates could significantly affect our product development costs.

-While we initiated our Phase 1/1b clinical trial for ciforadenant in January 2016, our Phase 1/1b clinical trial for CPI-006 in cancer in March 2018, our Phase 1/1b clinical trial for CPI-818 in March 2019 and our Phase 3 clinical trial for CPI-006 for COVID-19 patients in February 2021, we do not know whether any of our other planned trials, including a planned front-line Phase 2 trial of ciforadenant in RCC patients, will begin on time in the future or whether any of our trials will be completed on schedule, if at all.
+While we initiated several clinical trials, we do not know whether any of our other planned trials, including any clinical trials in CPI-818 for the treatment of autoimmune diseases, will begin on time in the future or whether any of our trials will be completed on schedule, if at all.
 The commencement and completion of clinical trials can be delayed for a number of reasons, including delays related to:

-- the FDA failing to grant permission to proceed or placing the clinical trial on hold; - subjects failing to enroll or remain in our trial at the rate we expect; - subjects choosing an alternative treatment or vaccine for the indication for which we are developing CPI-006, CPI-818 and ciforadenant or other product candidates, or participating in competing clinical trials; - lack of adequate funding to continue the clinical trial; - subjects experiencing severe or unexpected drug-related adverse effects; - a facility manufacturing CPI-006, CPI-818 and ciforadenant, any of our other product candidates or any of their components being ordered by the FDA or other regulatory authorities to temporarily or permanently shut down due to violations of good manufacturing practice ("cGMP") regulations or other applicable requirements, or infections or cross-contaminations of product candidates in the manufacturing process; - any changes to our manufacturing process that may be necessary or desired; - any failure or delay in reaching an agreement with CROs and clinical trial sites;
+- the FDA or foreign regulatory authorities failing to grant permission to proceed or placing a clinical trial on hold; - subjects failing to enroll or remain in our trial at the rate we expect; - subjects choosing an alternative treatment for the indication for which we are developing CPI-818, ciforadenant and mupadolimab or other product candidates, or participating in competing clinical trials;

-- third-party clinical investigators losing the licenses or permits necessary to perform our clinical trials, not performing our clinical trials on our anticipated schedule or consistent with the clinical trial protocol, good clinical practices ("GCP") or regulatory requirements or other third parties not performing data collection or analysis in a timely or accurate manner; - third-party contractors becoming debarred or suspended or otherwise penalized by the FDA or other government or regulatory authorities for violations of regulatory requirements, in which case we may need to find a substitute contractor, and we may not be able to use some or all of the data produced by such contractors in support of our marketing applications; - one or more Institutional Review Boards ("IRBs") refusing to approve, suspending or terminating the trial at an investigational site, precluding enrollment of additional subjects, or withdrawing its approval of the trial; or - patients failing to complete a trial or return for post-treatment follow-up.
+- lack of adequate funding to continue the clinical trial; - subjects experiencing severe or unexpected drug-related adverse effects; - a facility manufacturing CPI-818, ciforadenant or mupadolimab, any of our other product candidates or any of their components being ordered by the FDA or other regulatory authorities to temporarily or permanently shut down due to violations of good manufacturing practice ("cGMP") regulations or other applicable requirements, or infections or cross-contaminations of product candidates in the manufacturing process; - any changes to our manufacturing process that may be necessary or desired; - any failure or delay in reaching an agreement with CROs and clinical trial sites; - third-party clinical investigators losing the licenses or permits necessary to perform our clinical trials, not performing our clinical trials on our anticipated schedule or consistent with the clinical trial protocol, good clinical practices ("GCP") or regulatory requirements or other third parties not performing data collection or analysis in a timely or accurate manner; - third-party contractors becoming debarred or suspended or otherwise penalized by the FDA or other government or regulatory authorities for violations of regulatory requirements, in which case we may need to find a substitute contractor, and we may not be able to use some or all of the data produced by such contractors in support of our marketing applications; - one or more Institutional Review Boards ("IRBs") or other reviewing bodies refusing to approve, suspending or terminating the trial at an investigational site, precluding enrollment of additional subjects, or withdrawing its approval of the trial; or - patients failing to complete a trial or return for post-treatment follow-up.